jackyzha0/quartz/content/advanced/creating components.md

 </article>
 ```

 This piece of HTML represents an article with a leading header that says "An article header" and a paragraph that contains the text "Some content".
-This is normally combined with CSS to style the page and JavaScript to add interactivity.
+This is combined with CSS to style the page and JavaScript to add interactivity.

 However, HTML doesn't let you create reusable templates.
 If you wanted to create a new page, you would need to copy and paste the above snippet and edit the header and content yourself.
 This isn't great if we have a lot of content on our site that shares a lot of similar layout.
-The smart people who created React also had similar thoughts, inventing the concept of JSX Components to solve the code duplication problem.
+The smart people who created React also had similar complaints and invented the concept of Components -- JavaScript functions that return JSX -- to solve the code duplication problem.

 In effect, components allow you to write a JavaScript function that takes some data and produces HTML as an output. **While Quartz doesn't use React, it uses the same component concept to allow you to easily express layout templates in your Quartz site.**